madeleineostoja/rucksack/content/docs/responsive-type.md

 ```

 ## Expanded syntax
-You can also specify all of these values independent properties
+You can also specify all of these values with independent properties
 ```css
 html {
   font-size: responsive;